 "Everything has a certain role, biomass is finite, and the idea that we can alter the system infinitely is a mistake that will lead us to a dead-end," the researcher said seriously.

 One of these technologies threads finely into the extensive and dense fabric of life: transgenesis.
-This technique consists of manipulating the genetic material of an organism in order to obtain from it characteristics that could not be obtained by means of conventional crossings.
+This technique consists of manipulating the genetic material of an organism to obtain from its characteristics that could not be obtained utilizing conventional crossings.